 Credit concentrations may arise from trading, investing, underwriting and financing activities and may be impacted by changes in economic, industry or political factors.
 In the normal course of business, the Company may be exposed to risk in the event customers, counterparties including other brokers and dealers, issuers, banks, depositories or clearing organizations are unable to fulfill their contractual obligations.
 The Company seeks to mitigate these risks by actively monitoring exposures and obtaining collateral as deemed appropriate.
-Included in receivable from brokers, dealers and clearing organizations as of June 30, 2015 are receivables from two major U.S. broker-dealers totaling approximately \$124.1 million.
+Included in receivable from brokers, dealers and clearing organizations as of June 30, 2016 are receivables from two major U.S. broker-dealers totaling approximately \$107.9 million.

 The Company is obligated to settle transactions with brokers and other financial institutions even if its clients fail to meet their obligations to the Company.
 Clients are required to complete their transactions on the settlement date, generally one to three business days after the trade date.
 If clients do not fulfill their contractual obligations, the Company may incur losses.
-The Company has clearing/participating arrangements with the National Securities Clearing Corporation ("NSCC"), the Fixed Income Clearing Corporation ("FICC"), R.J.
-O'Brien & Associates (commodities transactions), Mortgage-Backed Securities and Clearing Corporation and others.
-With respect to its business in reverse repurchase and repurchase agreements, substantially all open contracts at June 30, 2015 are with the FICC.
-In addition, the Company began clearing its non-U.S. international equities business through BNP Paribas Securities Services.
+The Company has clearing/participating arrangements with the National Securities Clearing Corporation ("NSCC"), the Fixed Income Clearing Corporation and others.
+With respect to its business in reverse repurchase and repurchase agreements, substantially all open contracts at June 30, 2016 are with the FICC.
 The clearing organizations have the right to charge the Company for losses that result from a client's failure to fulfill its contractual obligations.
 Accordingly, the Company has credit exposures with these clearing brokers.
 The clearing brokers can re-hypothecate the securities held on behalf of the Company.
 As the right to charge the Company has no maximum amount and applies to all trades executed through the clearing brokers, the Company believes there is no maximum amount assignable to this right.
-At June 30, 2015, the Company had recorded no liabilities with regard to this right.
+At June 30, 2016, the Company had recorded no liabilities with regard to this right.
 The Company's policy is to monitor the credit standing of the clearing brokers and banks with which it conducts business.